Starcounter/Docs/CONTRIBUTING.md

 If the change applies to 2.3.2, 2.3.2 should be merged into 2.4 to ensure that 2.4 is always ahead of 2.3.2 - similar to how we treat source-code.

 When merging, beware of merge conflicts.
 There might be structural differences between versions, so merge conflicts might not always be straightforward to resolve.
-Ask for help from the maintainer (@Mackiovello) when in doubt.
+Ask for help from the maintainer (@miyconst) when in doubt.

 ## Reviews